Kalamata F.C.: Supporters

 Kalamata F.C.'s most famous supporters' club is the "Bulldogs Fan Club".

 Rivals

 Kalamata's long-standing rivals are Paniliakos, located in Pyrgos in the western Peloponnese, and Egaleo, in Athens suburb of Egaleo.
 Messiniakos is Kalamata's cross-town rival, but Messiniakos generally competed in lower leagues.

 Sponsors

-As for the 2019–20 the main sponsor of the team is the Greek electrical company Volterra SA and the kit provider is Capelli Sport.
+As for the 2025–26 the main sponsor of the team is the online gambling website Novibet.gr and the kit provider is Macron.